CZ-NIC/knot/doc/man_keymgr.rst

   Key length in bits.

 **ksk**
-  If set to **yes**, the key will be used as Secure Entry Point.
+  If set to **yes**, the key will be used for signing DNSKEY rrset.
+The generated key will also have the Secure Entry Point flag set to 1.

 **zsk**
-  If set to **yes**, the key will be used for zone signing.
+  If set to **yes**, the key will be used for signing zone (except DNSKEY rrset).
 This flag can be set concurrently with the **ksk** flag.

 **created**